-Word-level features: Word-level features reflect the character structure of words, such as word case (“Cuban” vs. “cuban”), punctuation (e.g. “H&M”), digit pattern (e.g. “09/02/2020”), special characters (e.g. “name@domain.com”), etc.
+Word-level features: Word-level features reflect the character structure of words, such as word case (“Cuban” vs. “cuban”), punctuation (e.g., “H&M”), digit pattern (e.g., “09/02/2020”), special characters (e.g., “name@domain.com”), etc.

-List lookup features: By utilizing lists as features, we can gather information about a word’s category if it is present in a specific list (such as a list of entities like cities or a list of stop words like “a”, “an”, “the”, “of” etc.).
+List lookup features: By utilizing lists as features, we can gather information about a word’s category if it is present in a specific list (such as a list of entities like cities or a list of stop words like “a”, “an”, “the”, “of,” etc.).

 Document and corpus features: Document features are characteristics that are based on the content and structure of the document.
-They can include more than just single-word or multi-word expressions containing meta-information and corpus statistics such as multiple occurrences, local syntax, and word frequency.
+They can include more than just single-word or multi-word expressions and can contain meta-information and corpus statistics such as multiple occurrences, local syntax, and word frequency.